SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 Viewing a Workflow Visually
 ---------------------------

-After executing a workflow, you can view a visal diagram of how any file created by that workflow was created.
+After executing a workflow, you can view a visual diagram of how any file created by that workflow was created.

 To view this diagram, run :meth:`renku workflow visualize <renku.ui.cli.workflow>`